Climate activists disrupt UK newspaper deliveries - RFI

 The blockade prompted an immediate backlash from across the British political establishment.

-"This attack on our free press, society and democracy is completely unacceptable."
+Prime Minister Boris Johnson said it was "completely unacceptable to seek to limit the public's access to news in this way".

-The main opposition Labour Party's international trade spokesperson Emily Thornberry called the disruption "wrong", noting elderly people could miss out on newspaper deliveries.
+"A free press is vital in holding the government and other powerful institutions to account on issues critical for the future of our country, including the fight against climate change," he said on Twitter.

-Even Prime Minister Boris Johnson's fiance Carrie Symonds, a former head of communications for the ruling Conservative party before becoming an environmental campaigner, waded into the controversy.
+His fiance Carrie Symonds, a former head of communications for the ruling Conservative party before becoming an environmental campaigner, also waded into the controversy.

 "I care about climate change and biodiversity a massive amount but preventing a free press to spread this message further is just wrong," she tweeted.